-1.5.2 SIGN EXECUTIVE
+1.5.2 SIGN Executive

-The SIGN Executive is made up of a Programme Team working closely with the HIS Knowledge and Information Unit.
+The SIGN Executive is a Programme Team working closely with the Knowledge and Information Team.
 Together they are responsible for the implementation of decisions taken by SIGN Council and its subgroups, and for delivering the guideline programme to time and on budget.
+Expert input is also provided by Health Service Researchers and Health Economists.
 All staff are employees of Healthcare Improvement Scotland.

-1.6 FUNDING
+1.6 Funding